nadirahdurr/Loan-Qualifier-Questionaire/README.md

 python app.py

-After running you will be prompted with questions that will be help find a list of qualifying loans for you.
-Please make sure you answer each as accurrate as possible.
+After running you will be prompted with questions that will be help find a list of qualifying loans for you. **Please make sure you answer each question as accurrate as possible.**

 ---

 ## Contributors

 Nadirah Durr

 nadirahdurr@yahoo.com

 ---